ALEXMORF/the-dark-dungeon/README.md

  I like to program in a linear and straightforward fashion, because it allows me to inspect my program and detect bugs in the smallest amount of time possible.
-However, whenever I try to write non-trivial programs, I sort of gets depressed by the way I am doing stuff: it seemed like my way of programming is actually hindering my productivity, and the OOP style is truly the salvation, which, let's be real, switch between headers and source files is already enough context switching to induce suicidal thoughts.
+However, whenever I try to write non-trivial programs, I sort of get depressed by the way I am doing stuff: it seemed like my way of programming is actually hindering my productivity, and the OOP style is truly the salvation, which, let's be real, switch between headers and source files is already enough context switching to induce suicidal thoughts.